Commercial Solar Energy Grants

 Solar tax credit background

 The Energy Tax Act of 1978 established a 15 percent tax credit for solar energy.
 Eight years later, in 1986, the Tax Reform Act cut the credit to 12 percent, and then to 10 percent in 1988.
 It remained at this level until 2005.
 Then, the Energy Policy Act of 2005 set up a new commercial and residential investment tax credit (ITC) for solar-energy systems and fuel cells.
 Residents are permitted to claim a 30 percent credit, up to $2,000.
 Businesses may also claim a 30 percent credit, but don't face an absolute dollar-value cap.
 The original credits were valid for 2006 and 2007, and were subsequently extended for an additional year by the Tax Relief and Health Care Act of 2007.
-As noted above, the ITC has been renewed by Congress through 2016.
+As noted above, the ITC has been renewed by Congress through 2022 and beyond.

 As is always the case with Washington, taxes and rules are prone to change.
 Keep an eye on future energy legislation.
 And while the information here is a good starting point, be sure to consult the appropriate authorities to ensure that your company is in compliance with all binding rules and regulations.